Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: sublattice charge order

 The above result is consistent if $\Delta\ll\alpha$, and we will show that this indeed holds in what we will be referring to as the weak-sublattice potential regime.
 Within this assumption, the expression for SCO per site at half-filling can be cast in the form:

 where $N_s$ denotes the total number of sites.
+When there is no magnetic field, the SCO does not depend on the NNN hopping parameter $r$.
+We will later demonstrate that finite $r$ introduces only subleading field-dependent corrections to the SCO.

-At energies smaller than or comparable to the ultraviolet cutoff energy $\alpha=0.46$, one can show that the exact spectrum and the Dirac spectrum match with each other within 7\% accuracy; and using lattice calculations in an external magnetic field, we self-consistently confirm this value of the cutoff energy Figure \ref{f2}).
-It is interesting to see what fraction of the total particles occupies the Dirac portion of the spectrum.
-Let us introduce the notation $N_{DS}$, for the number of particles that fill the Dirac sea.
-This number can be estimated from the following equation: $N_{DS}=2\sum_{\varepsilon_\mathbf k<\alpha}1$.
+For energies up to the ultraviolet cutoff $\alpha = 0.46$, the exact lattice and Dirac spectra agree within 7\% accuracy.
+This cutoff value is independently confirmed through lattice calculations in a magnetic field (see Fig.~\ref{f2}).
+An important question is what fraction of particles occupy the Dirac portion of the spectrum?
+We first evaluate this without next-nearest-neighbor (NNN) hopping and then show that NNN corrections are subleading.
+To this end, we denote by $N_{DS}$ the number of particles filling the Dirac sea, which can be estimated from the following relation: $N_{DS}=2\sum_{\varepsilon_\mathbf k<\alpha}1$.
 The extra factor of 2 comes from the two valleys that contribute to the SCO.
-This gives us the relation between the number of sites $N_s$ and $N_{DS}$: $N_{DS}=\frac{\alpha^2}{2\sqrt 3\pi}N_s$.
+This gives us the relation between the number of sites $N_s$ and $N_{DS}$: $N_{DS}=\frac{\alpha^2}{2\sqrt 3\pi}N_s$ (for $r=0$).
 At half-filling, the total number of particles $N$ is equal to $N_s/2$, and thus

 This shows that only a small number of particles occupy the Dirac sea.
 However, we show that the Dirac sea completely explains the SCO at intermediate magnetic fields corresponding to $\omega_c\lesssim \Delta$, where $\omega_c$ is the cyclotron gap between the zeroth Landau level and the first Landau level.
 This implies that at these intermediate magnetic fields, the contribution to the SCO coming from particles outside the Dirac sea is negligibly small, and hence our analytical analysis of the SCO becomes essentially exact in this regime.

 It is interesting to consider the effects of NNN hopping on the number of particles occupying the Dirac sea.
 In the limit where the Dirac spectrum is more dominant than the NNN interactions, i.e. $r\alpha\ll1$, the effect is subleading and is given by:

 It is important to point out that the typical values of the NNN hopping parameter $r$ in units of the NN hoping parameter $t$ is $r\sim 0.1$ \cite{reichnnn,electronicpropofgraphene, Rozhkov2016, nnnexp}.
 This is well within our assumption $r\alpha\ll1$, implying that the Dirac sea has the dominant contribution to the SCO even in the presence of NNN hopping.